High-speed trains begin making trip between Orlando and Miami

-ORLANDO, Fla. — (AP) — A privately owned high-speed passenger train service launched Friday between Florida's two biggest tourist hubs.
+ORLANDO, Fla. — A privately owned high-speed passenger train service launched Friday between Florida’s two biggest tourist hubs.

 The Brightline train is a $5 billion bet by owner Fortress Investment Group that eventually 8 million people annually will take the 3.5-hour, 235-mile (378-kilometer) trip between Miami and Orlando — about 30 minutes less than the average drive.